Global Entry: What is it and is it Worth it for Travelers?

 The Global Entry application process

 After the online application has been reviewed, you’ll receive what they call “conditional approval.”
 This just means that you still need to complete your in-person interview before you’ll officially obtain Global Entry status.
 You can view a list of enrollment centers where these interviews are offered in order to schedule yours.
 Something to keep in mind is that Global Entry interviews are only conducted at select international airports.
-For us, this meant that our best option was driving up to Kansas City while my friends in Central Florida are lucky enough to have interview locations in Orlando, Sanford, and Tampa.
+For us, this meant that our best option was driving up to Kansas City (they’ve since opened an office at our local airport, thankfully) while my friends in Central Florida are lucky enough to have interview locations in Orlando, Sanford, and Tampa.
 Lastly, if there are no interview times available before your travels, some locations offer “Enrollment on Arrival,” allowing you to complete your Global Entry interview on the spot — just make sure you have a long enough layover to accommodate this process.

 Using your Known Traveler Number